nimesh-madhavan/openwrt-mwan-config/README.md

-# OpenWrt mutli-wan configuration
+# OpenWrt dual-wan configuration

-An example of an OpenWrt multi wan working configuration on a TP-Link Archer C7 v2 router
+An example of an OpenWrt dual wan working configuration on a TP-Link Archer C7 v2 router

 ## Architecture